Skip to main content

 helm repo add netapp-trident https://netapp.github.io/trident-helm-chart

 • Next, install the Helm chart.
-This example uses mytrident as the deployment name, trident as the namespace, and 23.07.0 as the version number to install:
+This example uses trident as the deployment name, trident as the namespace, and 100.2406.1 as the Helm chart version to install:

 • The NetApp documentation describes variations on how you can do this.